Dear reader of ADxS.org, please excuse the disruption.

 • The aim is not to completely eliminate all ADHD symptoms **

-• ADHD sufferers differ from non-affected people only in the number of frequently occurring symptoms.
+• People with ADHD differ from those without ADHD only in the number of symptoms that occur frequently.
 Non-affected people also have some symptoms frequently.

 2.3.
 Many more small treatment steps